Crane Theological School

 The Crane Theological School was a Universalist seminary at Tufts University founded in 1869 as the Tufts College Divinity School and closed in 1968.
-It was one of three Universalist seminaries founded in America during the nineteenth century.
-(The others were the Theological School of St. Lawrence University and the Ryder Divinity School at Lombard College.)
-During its history, it granted 281 Bachelor of Divinity degrees (some in Religious education), 152 bachelor of sacred theology degrees, and two masters of religious education for a total of 435 degrees.
+It was one of three Universalist seminaries founded in America during the nineteenth century, along with the Theological School of St. Lawrence University and the Ryder Divinity School at Lombard College.
+During its history, it granted 281 Bachelor of Divinity degrees (some in religious education), 152 Bachelor of Sacred Theology degrees, and two Masters of Religious Education, for a total of 435 degrees.

 The name changed multiple times.
 Founded as "Tufts College Divinity School", it became "Crane Theological School" in 1906 upon Albert Crane's gift of $100,000 in 1906 in honor of his father, Thomas.
 In 1925, the school became officially the "Tufts College School of Religion - Crane Theological School," after extensive discussions, including a conference with the widow of Albert Crane.
 By the 1960s, the name had shortened again to "Crane Theological School".
 The Crane Chapel remains part of the Tufts campus as the Crane Room.

 The school was one of the Associated Schools of the Faculty of Arts and Sciences from 1903-1962 and 1965-1968.
 The school was never officially denominationally controlled, nor was it accredited by the American Association of Theological Schools.